shreyas0430/Random/README.md

-Some Random things written for fun and as a beginner's exercise
+Some Random things written for fun